Quekzhengseng/WebScraper/README.md

 	- Contains all the questions by CHATGPT in a csv file line by line
 	- Can be fed back into GPT answer scraper to get all the answers

-# Delete everything in the other folders, thanks.